FOOD & NIGHTLIFE

 A plethora of Japanese Cuisine

 With over 1200 bars and restaurants to choose from, Asahikawa boasts a diverse culinary scene, catering to various preferences with its range of restaurants, famous for their ramen, yakitori and seafood.
 Ranging from the well-seasoned tender grilled chicken to the flavourful fresh fish, the local food in Asahikawa will surely awaken new cravings for Japanese food.
 From upscale dining establishments and lively Yakitori bars to traditional Hokkaido ramen joints, cosy family-run venues, and expansive eateries offering a mix of authentic Japanese cuisine, the options are plentiful.
-The best part is that all these dining experiences provide excellent value for money, making it easy to enjoy a satisfying meal for around $20 or ¥2,000.
+The best part is that all these dining experiences provide excellent value for money, making it easy to enjoy a satisfying meal for around ¥2,000.

 A charming dining destination worth exploring is Furarito Alley (see below), a quaint laneway situated at 7-chome parallel to the main pedestrian street (Heiwa Dori Kaimono-koen), between 4.5 and 5 jodori.
 While it’s becoming somewhat popular with tourists, it remains home to authentic family-run restaurants, adding to its unique charm.